 What is tummy time?

-Placing your little one on his or her tummy to play with toys or interact with you is known as “tummy time.”
+Placing your little one on their tummy to play with toys or interact with you is known as “tummy time.”
 It’s important that babies are always awake and being watched during this time.
 If they doze off while playing, parents or caregivers can pick them up or simply flip them onto their backs.
 The American Academy of Pediatrics (AAP) has a recommendation that’s easy to remember: “Back to Sleep, Tummy to Play.”

 When and for how long should these tummy time sessions happen?